Berthold of Ratisbon: Reputation and sermons

-The Franciscan martyrology includes his name among the blessed of the order, and his remains form the most precious relic among the treasures of the cathedral at Ratisbon.
-It is recorded that he would preach to up to 100,000 people at one time.
+The Franciscan martyrology includes Berthold's name among the blessed of the order.

 The poets and chroniclers of his time made frequent reference to Berthold.
 He was called "sweet Brother Berthold", "the beloved of God and man", "a second Elias", "the teacher of the nations"; all of these expressions are proofs of the high esteem in which his activities were held.
 The secret of the preacher's success lay partly in the saintliness of his life and partly in his power to make use of the language of humble life.
 He became the great master, it may be said, the classic of homely speech, and this rank has been maintained by his sermons to the present day.
 One of his two popular discourses on the Last Judgment became a favourite book of the people under the title "The Valley of Josaphat".
 There is no doubt that Brother Berthold preached in German.

 For a long time scholars disagreed as to how his sermons had been preserved.
 It is now generally accepted that the sermons were often written down afterwards in Latin, frequently with marginal comments in German; these reports of the sermons, as they may be called, partly German, partly Latin, or at times in the language in which they were delivered, are what have been handed down to posterity.

 The discourses thus preserved are of the greatest importance for the history of the development of the literature of homiletics; they are of equal value as rich sources for determining the condition of education and culture in the thirteenth century.
 It is difficult, therefore, to understand how this greatest of German preachers to the poor could have been forgotten for centuries.
 It was not until some of Brother Berthold's sermons were published in 1824 that attention was called to the eloquent Franciscan.
 Since this date, the enthusiasm for Berthold grew steadily so that he has become a favourite, both of Germanic scholars and of the historians of the development of German civilization.
 He is also regarded as the great pattern of homely pulpit eloquence.